DjoykeAbyah/42_LIBFT/README.md

-# Libft
+# 📚 Libft 📚

-libft.a - My Very First Own Library
+libft.a - My Very First Own Library!!

 ## Description
 Libft is a custom library consisting of various functions that will be a valuable asset for your programming journey.